dweeezil/duo_auth/README.md

 INSTALLATION
 ============
-Install using Composer (https://getcomposer.org) from the plugins directory of your roundcube installation:
+Install using Composer (https://getcomposer.org) from the root directory of your roundcube installation:

-Run `$ cd plugins`

 Run `$ composer require lmr/duo_auth dev-master`